jbottum/t5pat/langchain_markdown46.md

 | Counterfactual Reasoning | 50% | 3.8 |
 | In Context | 25%| 14.1 |

 The XL model did a pretty good job.
-It answered 2 of the 3 Knowledge retrieval questions correctly.
+It answered (2) of the (3) Knowledge retrieval questions correctly.
 It answered all of the reasoning questions correctly and it provided an answer for the In Context question that could be correct.
-Because if only answer the second question in the reasoning prompts, we gave it a grade of 50% on correctness for these questions.
+From a grading standpoint, it only answered the second question in the reasoning prompts, and so we gave it a grade of 50% for answering those prompts.

-Next let's look at the answers for the knowledge retrieval questions.
+To start, let's look at the answers for the knowledge retrieval questions.

 ```
 Results for model: google/flan-t5-xl